 Every once in a while I will get called about, or notice while I am onsite at a customer location, an issue with an HP LaserJet printer where the image on the page has shifted to the right, or to the left, or up, or down.
 Simply put, it’s not printing where it should be!

 It’s pretty easy to spot this when you print the configuration page.
 The rectangular border around the edges will not be centered on the page.
 In theory, if you fold the paper in the corners on the box, the lines should line up with each other.

 There’s a pretty easy fix Continue reading

-I was recently called out to work on one of these MFPs the other day, which had the 58.4 error happen over the weekend.
+I was recently called out to work on one of a HP LaserJet M5025 multifunction printer (MFP) the other day, which had the 58.4 error happen over the weekend.
 When the customer came in Monday morning the error was on the screen.
 I recommend these steps to troubleshoot:

 - Turn the machine off

 - Make sure it is not plugged into a surge arrest, power strip, or battery back up

 - Let it sit 20 to 30 minutes unplugged